GUIDES

 Anatomy Of Bot Traffic: From Definition To Types

 Bot traffic involves automated software programs, or bots, that mimic human interaction with web content.
 These bots can be categorized into various types based on their functions, including search engine bots, social media bots, scraper bots, spam bots, click bots, credential stuffing bots, chatbots, DDoS bots, hacking bots, and good bots.
-Understanding these bot types is crucial for managing and mitigating their impact on websites and online platforms.
+Understanding traffic bots software types is crucial for managing and mitigating their impact on websites and online platforms.

 Good bots vs bad bots: